shubhambhatia2103/portfolio/README.md

 - Utilized JPMorgan Chase’s open-source library Perspective to generate a live graph that displays a data feed in a clear and visually appealing way for traders to monitor
 - **Utilized skills:** Basic Programming, Contributing to The Open-Source Community, Financial Analysis, Web Applications, Python, Technical Communication, Git, Typescript.
 ## PROJECTS

+***Twitter Sentiment Analysis*** Developed a deep learning model that trains on 1.6 million tweets for sentiment analysis to classify any new tweet as either being positive or negative [(Try it here)](https://github.com/shubhambhatia2103/Twitter-Sentiment-Analysis)
+- Achieved 78.2% accuracy in sentiment analysis using NLP techniques
+- Led implementation of NLP algorithms, improving sentiment analysis accuracy
+- Optimized model performance with data preprocessing, stemming, feature extraction
+- Utilized Kaggle API, manipulated Sentiment140 dataset for analysis